crownstone/crownstone-lib-hue-behaviour/documentation/Light.md

  - [Behaviours](/documentation/Behaviours.md)

 ## About
-The Light object represents a single Philips Hue Light and is dependend on a Bridge object for the usage of it's api.
+The Light object represents a single Philips Hue Light and is dependent on a Bridge object for the usage of its api.

 ## Usage
 ### Import